web

 University of Dundee

-14:30 – 15:00 Immuno-engineering from tissue superglues to vaccines Professor Mark Howarth,
+14:30 – 15:00 Bacterial superglues to empower biologics discovery, cell therapy and disease prevention Professor Mark Howarth,

 University of Cambridge